 Make sure you extend that to your body as well.
-Our proactive clients check in with us a couple of times a year (even when they feel well) just to have a professional review of their key health parameters.
+My proactive clients check in with me a couple of times a year (even when they feel well) just to have a professional review of their key health parameters.
 It’s just preventative maintenance to keep things on track.

 What are you going to do to stay happy and healthy?

 So there you have it.
 The basics of good health.
 Don’t get caught up in the micro detail of your illness or symptoms and forget about the big picture.

 It’s important to get the basics right and then work with your naturopath to address your unique and specific needs through the right nutrients and herbs for you.